strapi/documentation/docs/developer-docs/latest/developer-resources/database-apis-reference/rest/populating-fields.md

 - [Relations & Media Fields](#relation-media-fields)
 - [Components & Dynamic Zones](#component-dynamic-zones)

-It is also possible to [combine `population` and `fields`](#combining-population-with-other-operators) among various other operators to have much more control over the population.
+It is also possible to [combine population with multiple operators](#combining-population-with-other-operators) among various other operators to have much more control over the population.

 :::caution
 By default Strapi will not populate any type of fields